Robert Whitehead (theatre producer): Life

-His father owned textile mills, and his mother, Selena Mary LaBatt Whitehead, was an opera singer.
+Whitehead's father owned textile mills, and his mother, Selena Mary LaBatt Whitehead, was an opera singer.
 (The actor Hume Cronyn was Whitehead's cousin on the LaBatt side.)

 He went to Trinity College School in Port Hope, Ontario, then worked as a commercial photographer before studying acting at the New York School of the Theatre.

 He spent the Second World War years as an ambulance driver in North Africa and Italy.

 Whitehead had a long-term association with fellow producer Roger L. Stevens.
 In 1964, the Lincoln Center Repertory Theatre opened with Robert Whitehead and Elia Kazan as its heads and Harold Clurman as literary adviser.

 In 1968, Whitehead married Zoe Caldwell, who starred in The Prime of Miss Jean Brodie.
 (His first wife Virginia, an antique dealer whom he married in 1948, died in 1965.)
 The couple bought property in Pound Ridge, a mountain area in New York State, and built a house there.
 Caldwell, who won a Tony as Brodie, later appeared for Whitehead in a revival of Medea (with Judith Anderson as the nurse), Lillian, a one-woman show about Lillian Hellman, and Terrence McNally's Master Class, in which she played Maria Callas.